Last Updated on September 30, 2021 by Jim Ferri

 A Little-known Place to Visit in Madrid: Museo Cerralbo

-The Museo Cerralbo doesn’t draw anywhere near the crowds you’ll find in the Prado and other major museums.
-Nevertheless, you’ll likely fall in love with this place in the Spanish capital.
+This museum doesn’t draw anywhere near the crowds you’ll find in the Prado and other major museums.
+Nevertheless, you’ll likely fall in love with the Museo Cerralbo in the Spanish capital.

 It’s the former home of the collection of Enrique de Aguilera y Gamboa, the 17th Marquis of Cerralbo.
 The Marquis was an archaeologist, politician, poet and avid collector.